-If you're looking to add smart skills to your TV, an Amazon Fire TV device could be the way to go.
-It's a great time to score a discount, too, what with all the seasonal sales.
+If you want to add smart skills to your TV, an Amazon Fire TV device could be the way to go.
+And with so many deals triggering big savings across the entire Fire TV Stick range, now is a great time to buy.

 Plug a Fire TV Stick or Fire TV Cube in to your TV's HDMI socket, and you'll get access to a host of video apps for catch-up TV and on-demand movie viewing, including Netflix, Now, Disney+, HBO Max, Hulu, YouTube and – of course – Amazon Prime Video.
 Plus it'll give you Alexa, Amazon's voice-activated personal assistant, so you can control your TV with your voice, look up trivia, access weather, news and traffic reports, and even control other smart home appliances like your lighting and heating.